 Great Missenden, Buckinghamshire HP16 0BD

 Roger is a botanical illustrator who works in watercolour and coloured pencil.
-He is a long standing member of the Society of Botanical Artists where his work has been awarded a certificate of botanical merit, and has been used in their publications.
+He is a long standing fellow of the Society of Botanical Artists where his work has been awarded a certificate of botanical merit, and has been used in their publications.
 He has exhibited at their annual exhibition in Westminster since 2004.
 In 2016 he was awarded a gold medal by the Royal Horticultural Society for his work illustrating plants.
 He is a member of the Institute for Analytical Plant Illustration which fosters the links between botanists and illustrators and he has an honours degree in botany.
 In 2018 he was a participant in the day of international botanical art exhibitions and as a member of the Association of British Botanical Art, represented the UK.